radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ## Managing Schemas

+This section describes displaying objects and relationships as well as declaring primary keys.

 ### Displaying Objects and Relationships

 When you select a schema file next to the *Schema Name* drop-down list, the objects are displayed in alphabetical order.
 Objects are tables and views (for databases), or object classes (for LDAP directories).
 As you select an object, information about that object appears on the right side.